saimrazzaq/rulesengine/README.md

 3. To Run Tests
    Right click on Tests.java(file type junit) file and run as Junit.
 There are 10 tests that will show as pass or fail.

+4. I have added a new rule in rules.json i.e. if a person's state is hawaii, then add 0.2 to interest rate.

-4. In case of any project set up or execution issue, please feel free to reach out to saim.razzaq@gmail.com
+5. In case of any project set up or execution issue, please feel free to reach out to saim.razzaq@gmail.com